We are LIVE right now!

 We’ve done it right and wrong.

-… we’ve done other, the niches that we’re talking about, these little offshoots.
-We’ve gone there so many times, and at the very end of the day, we come back to land.
-We come back to our very simple model.
-Because you could work hard as you want, or as little as you want, create the life that you want.
-And I’m telling you, buying and selling land the way we do it has always kept food on the table, and I never worry about it.
+The niches that we’re talking about, these little offshoots.
+We’ve gone there so many times and at the very end of the day, we come back to land, we come back to our very simple model because you could work as hard as you want or as little as you want, create the life that you want, and I’m telling you, buying and selling land the way we do it has always kept food on the table.
+I never worry about it.

 Let’s take a look at one of our favorite land acquisitions from our weekly Thursday member webinar.